Sirup [](https://matrix.to/#/#pimalaya:matrix.org) [](https://fosstodon.org/@pimalaya)

 Features

-• TLS support:
+• Full standard, blocking client with TLS support:

-• Rustls with ring crypto
+• Rustls with ring crypto (requires rustls-ring feature, enabled by default)

 • Rustls with aws crypto (requires rustls-aws feature)